Generic Name: glucagon (Injection route)

 - Powder for Solution

 Therapeutic Class: Glucose Regulation, Antihypoglycemic

 Uses For Glucagon Emergency Kit

-Glucagon belongs to the group of medicines called hormones.
-It is an emergency medicine used to treat severe hypoglycemia (low blood sugar) in patients with diabetes who have passed out or cannot take some form of sugar by mouth.
+Glucagon injection is an emergency medicine used to treat severe hypoglycemia (low blood sugar) in diabetes patients treated with insulin who have passed out or cannot take some form of sugar by mouth.

-Glucagon is also used during x-ray tests of the stomach and bowels to improve test results by relaxing the muscles of the stomach and bowels.
-This also makes the testing more comfortable for the patient.
+Glucagon injection is also used as a diagnostic aid during X-ray tests of the stomach and bowels.
+This is to improve test results by relaxing the muscles of the stomach and bowels.

 Before Using Glucagon Emergency Kit

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: